radleylewis/news_aggregation_app_client/README.md

 [MongoDB](https://www.mongodb.com/) - MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need.

 [Mongoose](https://mongoosejs.com/) - Mongoose provides a straight-forward, schema-based solution to model your MongoDB application data.
 It includes built-in type casting, validation, query building, business logic hooks and more, out of the box.

+[News API](https://newsapi.org/) - Get breaking news headlines, and search for articles from over 30,000 news sources and blogs with News API.

 ## Contributing